-NOTE - The responder-port-identifier parameter is included in the ROCF-BIND invocation to support its possible use by particular kinds of gateways.
+- NOTE The responder-port-identifier parameter is included in the ROCF-BIND invocation to support its possible use by particular kinds of gateways.
 It is used by such gateways to complete the association with the responding SLE application entity, and it is not intended to be used by the responding SLE application entity itself.
-Implementations not requiring this parameter may ignore its value.
-Beyond this statement, the behavior of such gateways is outside the scope of this Recommended Standard.

-3.2.2.6.1 The responder-port-identifier parameter shall specify the port identifier of the responding SLE application entity with which the initiator seeks to establish an association.

-3.2.2.6.2 The responding SLE application entity shall ignore the value of the responder-port-identifier parameter for purposes of determining the validity of the invocation.
+Implementations not requiring this parameter can ignore its value.
+Beyond this statement, the behavior of such gateways is outside the scope of this Recommended Standard. - 3.2.2.6.1 The responder-port-identifier parameter shall specify the port identifier of the responding SLE application entity with which the initiator seeks to establish an association. - 3.2.2.6.2 The responding SLE application entity shall ignore the value of the responder-port-identifier parameter for purposes of determining the validity of the invocation.

-1 The value of the responder-port-identifier parameter is a logical name that can be translated into the technology-specific addressing information required to establish a connection with the responder using the agreed upon communications service.
-See 2.6.4.5 for more information.
+- The value of the responder-port-identifier parameter is a logical name that can be translated into the technology-specific addressing information required to establish a connection with the responder using the agreed upon communications service.
+See 2.6.4.5 for more information. - 2 SLE Complex Management and SLE Utilization Management must have previously agreed on the responder-port-identifier and its translation that is applicable to a particular instance of service.

-- 2 SLE Complex Management and SLE Utilization Management must have previously agreed on the responder-port-identifier and its translation that is applicable to a particular instance of service. - 3 The responder port identifier parameter is included in the ROCF-BIND invocation to support its possible use by particular kinds of gateways.
-Implementations not requiring this parameter cans ignore its value. - In case the responder-port-identifier parameter is required to establish the association between user and provider, but its value is incorrectly set, the ROCF-BIND invocation will in general fail without return.
+In case the responder-port-identifier parameter is required to establish the association between user and provider, but its value is incorrectly set, the ROCF-BIND invocation will in general fail without return.
 This will trigger the 'return timeout' event on the invoker side.
 As specified in 4.1.3, the invoker will abort the association by invoking the ROCF-PEER-ABORT operation with the diagnostic parameter set to 'return timeout'.